mustafain117/mais-202-coding-challenge/README.md

+# Solution
+Using matplot.lib and numpy library on Spyder(python 3.6).

 # MAIS 202 - Application Coding Challenge

 Loans are an extremely powerful financial instrument; they have the potential to create opportunities and foster growth.
 To learn more about loans and what influence them, we have provided you with a csv file called *data.csv* that contains information about loans such as their interest rate, purpose, length, grade, and amount in a comma seperated format as shown below.